simonz19/doc-resource/doc/private/phraseEveryday.md

 - long time no see
 - how you get any work done is beyond me
 - would you let it go

+## 2019-03-07

+- save up money
+- I would not be able to do it
+- why is that
+- is there a certain price you will sale for
+- I am willing to do that
+- do you have a moment

+## 2019-03-08

+- who is being loud
+- spend the night
+- it is your shot